 This is the encounter Jacob had with God before crossing the Jabbok river.
-In my mind’s eye I can see Jacob looking at a stranger that approaches him in his time of great fear, and battles with men.
-One was fleeing a battle with Laban from behind, and now he has to face his brother Esau who has sworn to murder him.
-Now picture Jacob is left alone on the river bank staring down a stranger in the middle of the night.
+In my mind’s eye I can see Jacob looking at a stranger that approaches him in his time of great fear.
+Jacob was fleeing Laban from behind, and now he has to face his brother Esau who has sworn to murder him.
+Picture this, Jacob is left alone on the riverbank staring down a stranger in the middle of the night.

 They began to wrestle, have you ever wrestled with your children and let them win to build their confidence, and then bestowed a title on them like wrestling champion of the household?

-It’s obvious that God let Jacob win, because he reaches down and dislocates his thigh.
-That’s pretty strong.
-But Jacob still would not quit.
+It’s obvious that God let Jacob win, because he reaches down and dislocates his thigh But Jacob still would not quit.
 And the reward was much greater than he could imagine!
 Your name is no longer Jacob, but Israel.
 And he blessed him there.
 Wow! a nation is born!

 Blessed, did you know that it means God’s favor?
 But it also means to be wounded.
 Once I had a man come up to me, he didn’t say a word and as he approached me the Holy Spirit said “He has been Blessed with the Trials of Life!”

 Sometimes you have to wrestle in prayer for your victory.
 But the next day something amazing happened!
 When Israel met big brother Esau, brotherly love kicked in instead of revenge.

 Israel was never the same, he limped everywhere as reminder of who he was.
 It’s hard to do but sometimes we have to say, “Thank you father for this trial, I know it’s for my Blessing.”

 Because God believes you will win.

 He is: Entunchano

 The God Who Intercedes